sungsushi/msci/README.md

 3d folder contains the preliminary version of the 1 time + 2 spatial dimention model.
 It contains the longest, random, time greedy and proper time greedy paths from the ordered array of node coordinates.

+Measures folder contains the various 1+1D path measures used in the project: angles, area, protrusion and